Temp Mail Logo

 Can my domain be blacklisted even if my sending IP is clean?

-Yes — domain-based lists like Spamhaus DBL, URIBL, and SURBL list domain names that appear as links inside spam messages, regardless of the IP the spam was sent from.
-This can affect your domain even if you use a reputable email service provider like SendGrid or Mailgun.
-If your domain appears in phishing or spam campaigns (which you may not have authorized), it can end up on domain blacklists.
+Yes.
+Domain-based lists like Spamhaus DBL, URIBL, and SURBL list domain names that appear as links inside spam messages, regardless of the sending IP.
+This can affect your domain even if you send exclusively through a reputable ESP like SendGrid or Mailgun with clean IPs.
+If attackers use your domain in phishing or spam campaigns without your authorisation, your domain can end up on domain blacklists through no fault of your own sending infrastructure.
+A DMARC policy of p=reject reduces (but does not eliminate) this risk by preventing spoofed use of your domain.

 What is the difference between IP blacklists and domain blacklists?

-IP blacklists (like Spamhaus ZEN, Barracuda BRBL, SpamCop) list the IP addresses of mail servers that have sent spam or are associated with abuse.
+IP blacklists (Spamhaus ZEN, Barracuda BRBL, SpamCop, SORBS) list the IP addresses of mail servers that have sent spam or are associated with abuse.
 Mail servers check the connecting IP at the SMTP connection level.
-Domain blacklists (like Spamhaus DBL, URIBL, SURBL) list domain names found in spam message content — URLs, From addresses, Reply-To addresses.
-Both types can independently block or filter email.
+Before even reading the message.
+Domain blacklists (Spamhaus DBL, URIBL, SURBL) list domain names found in spam message content.
+URLs in the body, From: addresses, Reply-To: addresses.
+Both types can independently block or filter email, and a clean IP does not protect against a domain listing.

 How often should I check my blacklist status?